enordquist/enordquist.github.io/_hobbies/tennyson.md

 ---
-title: "Ulysses, Tennyson (excerpt)"
+title: "Tennyson (Ulysses, excerpt)"
 excerpt: "that which we are, we are"
 category: poetry
-permalink: /hobbies/poetry
+permalink: /hobbies/poetry/tennyson
 ---

 "Old age hath yet his honor and his toil.<br>